 Solution: Avoid measuring when you’re sick or using over-the-counter medications that raise BP—unless your physician advises otherwise.

-How to Take a Reading the Right Way
+How to take a reading the right way

 Even with the most accurate blood pressure monitor, poor technique can lead to skewed results.
 Following a consistent, evidence-based approach ensures your numbers reflect what’s really going on in your cardiovascular system—not just a reaction to the moment.